-In the Northern hemisphere, a winter is just around the corner, and GPS for snowmobiles is the smart solution to find fastest and the most adventure track.
+In the Northern hemisphere, winter is just around the corner, and GPS for snowmobiles is the smart solution to find the fastest and the most adventure track.

 It could be snow-covered meadows and woods as well as good ice fishing spots on the frozen lakes, rivers, and even the sea bays.

 I would not like to write a classic style product review or pretend to be a great snowmobiling expert.
 Only the honest overview of the topic as I like ice fishing and have knowledge about GPS and other systems satellite navigation systems.
 Even more, I used to drive a snowmobile quite a lot though have no my own.
 From the other hand, I have an experience of icy lake driving by four-wheel drive cars as Land Rover Freelander 2 and Volvo XC70.

 Let's skip car driving a car on ice because mainly, even on most powerful off-roaders, you must follow some rules set by local authorities and sooner or later you have reached the limit.
 Either hummock or deep snow.

 Let's stick with snowmobiles.
 You can reach more distant areas although a car has some advantages like the place to escape from icy winds and warm up a bit.

 Depending on size and distances of the ice fishing area, mainly distance from shore, you have to have your exact position.
 Not only to find the right place to drill the fishing hole but it is for your safety.

 Today almost everyone has a smartphone with GPS option and theoretically no problems by placing pinpoint to returns to the starting position guiding by phone GPS directions.

 I would say that only smartphone GPS solution is worse than not the GPS assistant at all.